Heaven and Earth Magic: Reception and legacy

 Fred Camper from Chicago Reader praised the film's artistic style, calling it "a mysterious world of alchemical transformations in which objects suggest a multitude of possibilities."
 Time Out Magazine offered the film similar praise, comparing it to the works of Max Ernst and Georges Méliès.

 It is listed in the film reference book 1001 Movies You Must See Before You Die, noting the film as director Harry Smith's magnum opus, and saying "Incomplete, deeply idiosyncratic, rearranged from materials taken largely from an earlier period —a Victorian-era catalogue— it is explicitly "folk" in nature."
 Writing in 1999 for The Independent, Waters noted that "Smith's stop-frame animations look remarkably similar to Terry Gilliam's Monty Python animations made a few years later".

+A still from the movie was used as the album art for Slowdive’s 2017 self-titled album.